Marcokalber/README.file/README.md

 ## 💼 Experience & Tools

 - ✅ Selenium for browser automation and testing
-- 🧪 Manual & automated software testing
+- 🧪 Manual and automated software testing pipelines
-- 🗃️ Deep knowledge of databases and query optimization
+- 🗃️ Strong focus on database design and optimization
-- 🛠️ Building reliable systems in low-level environments
+- ⚙️ Systems programming and low-level coding experience

 ---